rishabh-kukreja/palindrome-project-api/README.md

 ### Test
 Testing is done using Mocha and Chai.
 To start the test, run the following

 ```
-start the app $npm start
+start the app $ npm start
 run the test $ npm test
 ```